Mockingbird422/fuzz/README.md

     tail -n +2 big.csv | shuf -n 10000 >> sample.csv

 This was particularly useful for training on large files.
 Note that `shuf` does read the entire file into memory.

-[^1]: If speed is a concern and you're working on high performance computing cluster with Slurm then use `parallel_merge` instead of `merge`.